ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-energy-conserving-BSDF-under-smooth-refractive-interface.md

 This is a part of the blog post series [Rendering Layered Materials](rendering-layered-materials.html).

-Here I explain how to obtain a correct energy-conserving BSDF for a given BSDF seen and illuminated through a smooth refractive interface with a single scattering event simplification.
-To do that, I will first define a few basic radiometric quantities and BSDF and then I will derive the BSDF for a model under a smooth refractive interface.
-The model uses the single-point simplification which assumes that the point through which the light ray enters the outer material interface is the same as the one through which the light ray exists.
+Here I explain how to obtain an energy-conserving BSDF for a given BSDF seen and illuminated through a smooth refractive interface.
+The model uses the single-scattering-event simplification, which means that only light paths which bounce from the inner layer exactly once are taken into account and light paths which get reflected multiple times between the smooth interface and the given BSDF are neglected.
+The model also uses the single-point simplification, which assumes that the point through which the light ray enters the outer material interface is the same as the one through which the light ray exists.

+In this part I will first define a few basic radiometric quantities and BSDF and then I will derive the BSDF for a model under a smooth refractive interface.
 For the sake of clarity, this explanation neglects the reflection contribution of the smooth interface as it is trivial to add to the resulting model.

 ## Main idea